jannerm/trajectory-transformer/README.md

 ./pretrained.sh
 ```

 The models will be saved in `logs/$DATASET/gpt/pretrained`.
-To plan with these models, refer to them using the `--gpt_loadpath` flag:
+To plan with these models, refer to them using the `gpt_loadpath` flag:
 ```
 python scripts/plan.py --dataset halfcheetah-medium-v2 --gpt_loadpath gpt/pretrained
 ```

 ## Docker